lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 [**Randomization** of items](https://www.qualtrics.com/support/survey-platform/survey-module/block-options/question-randomization/) within a block can be used for similar purposes.
 You can also use this to display only some of the items (e.g., planned missingness).

 [**File upload** from respondents](https://www.qualtrics.com/support/survey-platform/survey-module/editing-questions/question-types-guide/advanced/file-upload/) is an additional package that requires the institution to pay a higher fee.
-If available, this allows respondents to upload some sort of file (photo, powerpoint, .pdf).
+If available, this allows respondents to upload some sort of file (photo, PowerPoint, .pdf).
 We use it for poster contests at professional contests (where students upload their poster for online judging in advance of the conference).
 A colleague of mine uses this function to collect application elements (i.e., resumes, cover letters, reference letters) to a fellowship program.

 * As researchers, we can also upload files (e.g., hardcopy of informed consent, documents to be reviewed) for use by the respondent.